bmeurant/technical-docs/software-architecture/architectural-patterns/clean.md

     style D fill:#ffffff,stroke:#333,stroke-width:2px
 ```

-1.  **Entities (Enterprise Business Rules):** The innermost circle.
+1.  **[[poeaa#Entity|Entity]]** (Enterprise Business Rules):** The innermost circle.
 It contains the most general and stable business rules.
 An **Entity** can be an object with methods that encapsulate the application's fundamental rules, independent of any other layer.
 These are the core domain classes.
 2.  **Use Cases (Application Business Rules):** This circle contains the business logic specific to the application.
 It orchestrates the flow of data to and from the **Entities**. **Use Cases** are invoked by **controllers** to perform specific tasks (e.g., create a new user, validate an order).
 3.  **Interface Adapters (Gateways, Controllers, Presenters):** This layer's primary role is to **adapt** data from the format most convenient for external agencies (like a database or the web) to the format most convenient for the core business logic (Use Cases and Entities).
 It is a set of adapters that convert data and includes components like **controllers**, **presenters**, and **gateways**.
 4.  **Frameworks & Drivers (Web, DB, Devices):** The outermost circle, it contains implementation details.
 Web frameworks, databases, **ORMs**, the UI, etc. These are the least important elements for the business logic.